ESL Debate Topic: Euthanasia

 Consider using visual aids such as charts or graphs depicting statistics related to public opinion on euthanasia, historical timelines of significant events in the debate, or diagrams illustrating different types of euthanasia practices.
 These aids can enhance understanding and engagement on this multi-faceted topic.

-See also ESL Debate Topic: Gun Control
+See also ESL Debate Topic: Renewable Energy Subsidies

 ESL Debate Questions